SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 EH::evalJacobian(wrapDotWithNorms, x, 3, jac);
 EH::evalHessian(wrapDotWithNorms, x, 3, hes);
 ~~~~
-The advantage is now that in the `evalJacobian` and `evalHessian` calls the user does not need to specify the used
+The advantage is that in the `evalJacobian` and `evalHessian` calls the user does not need to specify the used
 CoDiPack type.
 Everything is auto deduced by the compiler during the instantiation of the functions.
 The structure
 function object makes it also simpler to handle arguments that are not active types.